raspberrypilearning/charting-champions/en/step_5.md

 --- task ---

 **Choose:** Pick a different datafile in your project.
-Two have been included for you:
+There are two available:

- - `mcu.csv` contains the runtime and gross income from Marvel Cinematic Universe films
+ - `mcu.csv` is the runtime and gross income from Marvel Cinematic Universe films
- - `carbon.csv` contains the total (in thousands of metric tons) and per-person (in metric tons) carbon dioxide emmisions of a variety of different countries and regions
+ - `carbon.csv` is the total and per-person carbon dioxide emissions of different countries and regions

 --- /task ---

 --- task ---

 Update the code that reads from `data.csv` to read from your new file.

-These files have more than one set of interesting numbers — use different indexes in the `enteries` list to choose between them.
+These files have more than one column of numbers.
+Use indexes on the `entries` list to choose which to add to your chart.

-The carbon dioxide data uses numbers with decimal places.
+The carbon dioxide data uses numbers with decimals.
 To convert them from text strings, you'll need to use `float()` instead of `int()`.

 --- /task ---